What Does it Take to Be a Preschool Education Administrator?

 - Head Start Director

 - Assessment Coordinator

 There were about 61,800 jobs for Preschool Education Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 6,700 new jobs for Preschool Education Administrator by 2026.
-The BLS estimates 5,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,500 job openings in this field each year.

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.

 Do Preschool Education Administrators Make A Lot Of Money?

 Preschool Education Administrators make between $30,900 and $83,730 a year.